wakingweb/minxtape/Readme.md

 # MinxTape <sup>[http://minxtape.com](http://minxtape.com)</sup>

-Mix Tapes.
-Remixed.

-## Introduction

-This is a project inspired by the old [Muxtape](http://muxtape.tumblr.com/) project.
+MinxTape is a new way to share music in the cloud by creating mix tapes from your own files.
+This project was initially inspired by the old [Muxtape](http://muxtape.tumblr.com/) project.
 I loved it's simplicity, and I found myself missing a way to share music compilations with other people.
-Especially for those few tracks that aren't on streaming services.
+Especially when you want to use songs that are not available on streaming services.

+## Architecture

+* Heroku
+* Rails 4
+* Foundation 6
+* Devise
+* Carrierwave/Fog/S3
+* HTML5 audio

 ## Features

-* mp3/ogg file upload
+* create mixes by uploading files (mp3/m4a/ogg)
-* drag-and-drop re-ordering of tracks
+* drag-and-drop re-orderding of songs
-* add album art
+* upload album art (mix tape background)
+* skip to song by clicking on song title
 * facebook authentication

-## Plans
+## Future Plans

 Here are some high priority improvements I'm working on:

 * Global play/pause/volume control, hide html5 audio components
-* Skip to track by clicking on track name
 * Auto-fill "Song - Artists" from  uploaded file metadata
-* Add username to user profiles
-* Show who each mix was created by
-* Add "My Mixes" page only showing current_user mixes

 ## License